Edinburgh's local history society

 We hope our website will help you to explore the fascinating past of Scotland’s capital.

-For more on Edinburgh’s rich history, explore our detailed resource of useful websites, as well as links to local history and heritage organisations.
+For more on Edinburgh’s rich history, explore our detailed resource of useful websites and links to local history and heritage organisations.